Peter A. Schneider, MD

-The Western Vascular Society will continue to provide travel grants for Medical Students, Residents, and Fellow who are presenting in the Best Trainee Award presentations.
-Visit the 2013 Annual Meeting page for additional information.
+Please plan to attend our 2014 Annual WVS Meeting.
+The Society will continue to provide travel grants for Medical Students, Residents, and Fellows.
+Please visit the 2014 Annual Meeting page of our website for additional information.

 Best regards and hope to see you there,